Trump threats raise question: Can Bolton's book proceeds be seized?

 TRUMP BLASTS BOLTON AS 'WASHED UP CREEPSTER' AS BOOK HITS SHELVES, SAYS HE SHOULD BE 'IN JAIL'

-The president continued his broadsides against his former national security advisor Tuesday.
+The president continued his broadsides against his former national security adviser Tuesday.

 "But what he did do is he took classified information, and he published it during the presidency," Trump said in an interview with Brian Kilmeade. "...
 And I believe that he’s a criminal.
 And I believe, frankly, he should go to jail for that."